 Packing a carry-on bag for a flight is a master class in minimalism.
-It's best that clothing is streamlined and expertly folded, shoes are versatile and readily contained, and accessories are sparse and easily tucked away.
+It's best that clothing is streamlined and expertly folded, shoes are versatile and contained, and accessories are sparse and tucked away.
 And that's just the first test.
-The second obstacle is how to pack cosmetics following TSA's well-known liquids rule.
+The second obstacle is how to pack cosmetics following the TSA's liquids rule.

 "According to the TSA, a liquid can be a traditional item like water or soda and also any aerosols, gels, creams, and pastes," says Brendan Dorsey, associate editor at The Points Guy.
 "This includes items like toothpaste, gel deodorants, shampoos, lotions, and consumables like jam and peanut butter."

-If you're not exactly a frequent flyer, then these guidelines may be foreign but not exactly unfamiliar—plenty of stores have travel-size cosmetics aisles in order to comply with the TSA.
-But even if you do jet-set often, perhaps you're still not clear what the TSA means when it says that all passengers must follow the "3-1-1 liquids rule" for items in their carry-on bags.
+If you're not exactly a frequent flyer, then these guidelines may be foreign but not exactly unfamiliar—plenty of stores have travel-size cosmetics that comply with the TSA rules.
+But even if you do jet-set often, perhaps you're still not clear on what the TSA means when it says that all passengers must follow the "3-1-1 liquids rule" for items in their carry-on bags.